Golden retriever wearing a military style service dog vest.

 • Recommendations for training priorities and pacing

-• Clear next steps for your service dog program, including class or private session suggestions
+• Clear next steps for your service dog program, including class and private session suggestions

 • A written summary outlining observations, recommendations, and practical guidance